LuciBoho/machine_learning_supervisado/README.md

 >Support Vector machine: we use Supooort vector regression that generates an algorithm that finds an hyperplane that optimizes the separation between a data set with two linearly separable classes.
 We look at linearSVR and also SVR.
 Also, we look at which hiperparameters are the best for this model.
 And finally, we calculate RMSE and score for train and also for test.

 >Neural network: is the last model we are going to study.
-Deep learning is wsupported by many libraries, among other we find, Keras and tensorFlow.
+Deep learning is supported by many libraries, among other we find, Keras and tensorFlow.
 We follow the steps that are important so that we can evaluate the model : compile, fit, predict and evaluate.
 Moreover, we study the MSE and R2, so that we can look if the model fits our data.

-Finally, we compare the three models, and we found that neural networks are the ones that best fits our model.
-With high r2 and low MSE.
+Finally, we compare the three models, and we found that SVR is the best model.

 #### DATA SPECIFIC INFORMATION